daronphang/programming-resources/cloud-computing/AWS/pricing/billing.md

 Use the AWS Billing & Cost Management dashboard to pay your AWS bill, monitor your usage, and analyze and control your costs.

+### Cost Allocation Tags

+Use cost allocation tags to track your AWS costs on a detailed level.

 ## AWS Organizations

 You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location i.e. a company having multiple AWS accounts.